webmozart/expression/README.md

 `property($name, $expr)` | Evaluate an expression for the value of a property `count($expr)`           | Evaluate an expression for the count of a collection

+The `count()` selector accepts arrays and `Countable` objects.

 Quantors
 --------

-Quantors are applied to collections and test whether an expression evaluates to true for a certain number of elements.
+Quantors are applied to collections and test whether an expression matches for a c ertain number of elements.
 A famous one is the all-quantor:

 ```php
 $expr = Expr::all(Expr::method('getAge', Expr::greaterThan(10)));